Agile project management software is accepted by more organizations in a variety of industries than anytime before.

 In the following paragraphs, I go over what you need to look for in project management software to enable Agile development.

-Agile by nature is collaborative and bottom-up enterprise.
+Agile by nature is a collaborative and bottom-up enterprise.
 For this reason, the traditional project management tools like MS project are not sufficient.

 In Agile the user is at the center of everything, therefore user involvement is imperative.